LeafmanZ/s5jtransfer/README.md

 The preference for custom s5jtransfer_v11 scripts over the standard s5cmd stems from the latter's limitations, particularly in robust sync features.
 While standard s5cmd excels in creating concurrent copy commands for efficient data transfer, it falls short in preventing redundant data transfer.
 This issue becomes evident in complex tasks, such as performing a dual sync from an S3 Snowball to local storage and then to another S3 bucket.
+Such a limitation was highlighted during a power outage at the forward edge, where the native s5cmd sync failed to transfer data from the archiver to the snowball, a problem that was resolved using the custom s5jtransfer_v11 sync script.

 The custom s5jtransfer_v11 scripts offer enhanced capabilities, including dual sync with checksum verification, support for multiple volume transfers to improve read/write speeds, and avoidance of data transfer bottlenecks.
 Additionally, they maintain a detailed ledger to monitor data at every transfer stage.
-A key advantage of these s5jtransfer_v11 scripts is their compatibility with SD-WAN, enabling data transfer via this network, a functionality absent in the native s5cmd.
+A key advantage of these s5jtransfer_v11 scripts is their compatibility with Versa SD-WAN, enabling data transfer via this network, a functionality absent in the native s5cmd.

 =====================================================================================================================================================================================

 TLDR I hate reading, I just want to start using s5jtransfer_v11:

 1. Attach as many volumes as possible to your EC2 instance for optimal performance.

-    2. To activate the Conda environment, execute the command: `conda activate s5jtransfer`.

-    3. Edit the `config.yaml` file by entering `nano config.yaml`.
+2. Edit the `config.yaml` file by entering `nano config.yaml`.
 Save your changes with `Ctrl+O` and exit with `Ctrl+X`.

-    4. Execute the script `setup_volumes.py`.
+3. Execute the script `setup_volumes.py`.

-    5. If starting from the beginning, run `python reset.py`.
+4. If starting from the beginning, run `python reset.py`.

-    6. Test your connection to the destination bucket and verify it's the correct one by running `python dest_connect_test.py`.
+5. Test your connection to the destination bucket and verify it's the correct one by running `python dest_connect_test.py`.

-    7. Ensure you can connect to the source bucket and it's the correct one by executing `python src_connect_test.py`.
+6. Ensure you can connect to the source bucket and it's the correct one by executing `python src_connect_test.py`.

-    8. Start the destination sync process in the background by running `nohup python dest_sync_mvol.py > /dev/null 2>&1 &`.
+7. Start the destination sync process in the background by running `nohup python dest_sync_mvol.py > /dev/null 2>&1 &`.

-    9. Similarly, start the source sync process in the background with `nohup python src_sync_mvol.py > /dev/null 2>&1 &`.
+8. Similarly, start the source sync process in the background with `nohup python src_sync_mvol.py > /dev/null 2>&1 &`.

-    10. Confirm both sync processes are running by checking active Python processes with `ps aux | grep python`.
+9. Confirm both sync processes are running by checking active Python processes with `ps aux | grep python`.

-    11. Monitor the progress of moved objects with `wc -l src_ledger.csv`.
+10. Monitor the progress of moved objects with `wc -l src_ledger.csv`.

-    12. Completion is indicated when `src_ledger.csv` matches the count from `src_connect_test.py` plus one.
+11. Completion is indicated when `src_ledger.csv` matches the count from `src_connect_test.py` plus one.

-    13. Perform a final verification with `python repair_ledger.py` to ensure all objects were correctly moved.
+12. Perform a final verification with `python repair_ledger.py` to ensure all objects were correctly moved.

-    14. If the count in `src_ledger.csv` decreases, indicating objects were removed, first identify all related process IDs with `ps aux | grep python`.
+13. If the count in `src_ledger.csv` decreases, indicating objects were removed, first identify all related process IDs with `ps aux | grep python`.
 Terminate these processes with `kill <PID>` for both `dest_sync_mvol.py` and `src_sync_mvol.py`.

-    15. Repeat steps 8 to 14 until nothing is removed by `python repair_ledger.py`.
+14. Repeat steps 7 to 13 until nothing is removed by `python repair_ledger.py`.

 =====================================================================================================================================================================================

 Requirements:

-    linux/amd64
-    go version = 1.21.1
+    linux/amd64 (AMI is built on Ubuntu 22.04) go version = 1.21.5
     s5cmd version = 2.2.2
-    python3 version >= 3.9.0
+    python version >= 3.11.0

 =====================================================================================================================================================================================

 Set up instructions (Applicable if prerequisites aren't installed):

-    If you are using an s5jtransfer_v11 ami, execute the following commands: source ~/.profile
-        source /home/ubuntu/anaconda3/bin/activate # only if you are unable to see anaconda
+    SETUP FROM AMI

     And then skip the rest of this section because everything is already set up and configured in the s5jtransfer_v11 ami.

+    SETUP FROM SCRATCH

     Navigate to this folder:
     cd path/to/this/s5jtransfer
     Ensure that you are in the correct directory.

+    Prerequisites:
+        - Linux must be installed (Ubuntu 22.04 recommended)

     Part 1: Installing GOlang